stefank97/perception_injector/Readme.md

 It extends RViz with interactive tools and enhances the LaserScan processing pipeline with custom filters to simulate **virtual objects**, **manipulated scan data**, and **sensor offsets**.

 This makes it possible to evaluate how robust a robot’s navigation and localization stack is when exposed to spoofed sensor data or environmental anomalies—without touching any real hardware.
-It is ideal for research, security experiments, or general debugging of perception-driven systems.

 ## Features
 - 🟦 **RViz Rectangle Tool**
   Interactively place virtual objects into the occupancy map.
 These objects are injected into the LaserScan and appear in the local costmap—even though they are not part of the static map.

-- ⚙️ **Fake Object Filter**
-  Generates synthetic LaserScan hits based on your virtual object’s geometry.

 - 🎚️ **Offset Panel**
   Apply controlled offsets to TF frames and the AMCL pose and observe how navigation reacts to drift.

 - 🧪 **Fully containerized simulation environment**
-  Stage simulator, Nav2, RViz, custom nodes, and all dependencies run automatically inside a Devcontainer.
+  Stage simulator, Nav2, RViz, custom nodes, and all dependencies are deployed automatically.

 ---